 Mobile HVAC for heavy equipment will teach the learner the basics of air conditioning systems.
 Air conditioning fundamentals will be learned along with proper servicing procedures and air conditioning equipment used.
 In depth study of air conditioning systems from older agricultural equipment will be looked at, along with study of new auto temperature control systems.
 EPA environmental laws pertaining to mobile air conditioning will be examined.

-This course is a continuation of Math 373.
+This course is a continuation of Applied Math.
 A more thorough coverage of solving equations and rearranging formulas with special applications to formulas used in the mechanical technician programs.
 Other topics include a study of solid geometry and direct and inverse proportions for work with hydraulics and transmission studies.
 The course is team-taught with the core instructor and direct application of math skills taught will be assessed in the math class and during time spent with the core instructor.
-PREREQUISITE: 32804373 Math 373.
+PREREQUISITE: 32804303 Applied Math.

 Total: 60 Credits